Rainbows For Kids Gala 2015

 The manager that year, Whitey Herzog will talk it over with the two beat writers from that era: Rick Hummel from the Post-Dispatch, and Rob Rains of the Globe-Democrat, now with STLSportspage.com.
+The panel will also include the voice of the Cardinals, John Rooney as the moderator.
 There will also be silent and live auctions, and pictures of the children from Rainbows for Kids-- who are the real All-Stars.
 Proceeds will help fund fun events for the families, including the highlight of the year: the "Rainbows for Kids All-Star Game."

 Imagine a world without cancer, it would be great, wouldn't it?
 Unfortunately many children are not living carefree, fun lives.
 They are living their lives around doctor appointments, treatments, and medicine protocols.
 That's where Rainbows for Kids comes in.
 We can't cure cancer but we can help these families enjoy their lives more along the way.

 Rainbows for Kids, a 501 (c)(3) charity helps families of children with cancer and other serious situations.
 We know how hard it is for these parents just to make it through the day sometimes so we plan fun events for the whole family so they can enjoy each other, and leave the cancer part to the doctors.

 No matter how sick a child is, all kids just want to be like the other kids.
 They want to have fun and play.
 But sometimes their cancer makes them weak and creates other health situations that make it impossible for them to play on a team or outside with the other kids.